walker76-school/sentiment-analysis/README.md

 The models will need to be hosted or the project will not be able to run

-In the the folder where this readMe is located create a folder in this project called data for caching purposes.
-The reason that this folder is not automatically present is because git does not store empty folders.
-The files that will be generated into the data folder are large.
+### Caching data

+If you want to cache data to make subsequent runs on the same data faster then create a data folder in the root directory of this project

 ```
+> cd /<path-to-project>/
 > mkdir data
 ```

+The files that will be generated into the data folder are the following

+* model.dat - Stores the LinearSVC model used in sentiment analysis
+* potentialAspects.dat - Stores the initial potential aspects from the AspectDetector
+* vectorizer.dat - Stores the CountVectorizer used in sentiment analysis

+These files will be quite large ( > 10mb )

 ## Built With

-* [NLTK](https://www.nltk.org/) - Python library for Natural Language Processing
+* [NLTK](https://www.nltk.org/) - Library for Natural Language Processing
 * [Standford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) - NLP tools developed by Standford
-    * The Stanford dependency parser is used
 * [Scikit-Learn](https://scikit-learn.org/stable/) - Machine Learning framework for Python
+* [SciPy](https://www.scipy.org/) - Library used for scientific and technical computing

 ## Authors